 Track lighting: Track lighting is especially helpful.
 When the family chef is busy working his magic at the kitchen counter, his body casts a shadow on the work area from that central light fixture (see the picture above, click on it for a larger image).
 LED light bulbs or low voltage halogens are common with conventional or monorail track lighting because they focus the light exactly where needed.

 General purpose lighting: Most kitchens start with a fluorescent fixture somewhere close to the center of the room.
 Using daylight (color rendering index (CRI) of 100) fluorescent tubes give the overall kitchen a natural feel.

 Undercabinet lights: But what happens when the work area is under a wall-mounted kitchen cabinet?

 A good solution here is to install undercabinet lighting fixtures.
-Halogen light bulbs are the best choice.
+Halogen light bulbs are a good choice unless the heat generated is too much.
+In that case LEDs might be in order.

 Can and pendant lights: These round-shaped lights perform a dual function; they focus on key points in the room and add character.

 Cove lights: These are usually mounted above kitchen wall cabinet units and point the light upwards.
-The ceiling reflects it back down into the room covering a wide area.
+The ceiling (especially with white paint) reflects it back down into the room covering a wide area.

 Locating for Kitchen Light Switches

 Kitchen lighting switches should be strategically placed.
 The main light switches should be located at all entrances to the kitchen using 3-way light switches.
 These control the primary light fixtures.
-Common electrical building code designate putting all the kitchen lighting on a dedicated 15-amp circuit.
+Currently, common electrical building codes designate putting all the kitchen lighting on a dedicated 15-amp circuit.

 Electrical Outlets for the Kitchen